jmwislez/fli3d/README.md

   - separation detection, for detection of opening of parachute compartment

 All flight data is to be monitored live on a ground computer running Yamcs (open source software developed for ISS payload and satellite operations), and to be retrievable after flight, both physically and through file transfer.

+A v2 version is under development with significantly improved functionality and also easier to assemble and test.
+More information will be available soon ...

 ## Flights